Matth-L/HPC-Cluster-Setup/README.md

 #  HPC Cluster Deployment Project

-This project aims to deploy a High-Performance Computing (HPC) cluster at the Toulouse 3 University.
+This project aims to deploy a High-Performance Computing (HPC) cluster at a fictive university.

 ## Project Goals
 - Deploy a high-performance, scalable HPC cluster